Trade directory · Sacramento metro · California

 4

-Take the Landscaping specialty examination covering plant materials, irrigation, hardscape, soil preparation, and installation methods.
+Schedule and pass the C-27 Landscaping specialty exam covering plant materials, irrigation, soil preparation, and installation techniques.
 72% passing score required.

 04/06